 Who were Harlequin and Pantaloon, and what do they have in common with modern characters?
-How was Commedia a forerunner of improvisation?
-Find out the answers to these and other questions by exploring our Commedia dell’arte collection.
+How was Commedia dell’Arte a forerunner of improvisation?
+Learn the answers to these questions and more by exploring our renowned collection of 18th-century European porcelain.

 Book a Visit